AppertaFoundation/oe_installer/README.md

     * [Vagrant Virtual Machine Console](#vagrant-virtual-machine-console)
     * [MySQL](#mysql)

-# Installing for Development (using Vagrant and VirtualBox)
+# Installing for Development or testing (using Vagrant and VirtualBox)

 The default development setup uses a Mac OSX (preferred) or Windows host, and runs a virtual server provided by VirtualBox with managed setup by Vagrant.
 Vagrant is not essential (see live use setup below) but offers a few advantages for developers, such as: